 People with dysphagia have difficulty swallowing liquids, which can lead to aspiration (when food or liquid enters the lungs) and pneumonia.
 Thickening liquids can help those with dysphagia swallow more comfortably and safely.
 Thickeners can be added to liquids such as water, juice, milk, tea, broth, and purées creating a thicker, smoother consistency that slows food down, making it easier to manipulate and providing more time for the muscles "time to catch up."
-This improves the chances of the food going down the "right pipe"(the esophagus) to the stomach and reduces the likelihood that the food will go down the "wrong pipe" (the trachea/windpipe) and end up in the lungs.
+Liquid thickeners improve the chances of the food going down the "right pipe"(the esophagus) to the stomach and reduce the likelihood that the food will go down the "wrong pipe" (the trachea/windpipe) and end up in the lungs.

-Always add milk or creamer, & sugar, to your coffee or tea FIRST, then thicken.
+Always add milk or creamer, & sugar, to your coffee or tea FIRST, then use thickener.
 Adding milk, sugar, or creamer to your prepared thickened drink may result in clumping.

 Individuals with dysphagia can still enjoy ice cubes- The water just needs to be thickened first!
 You can also enjoy flavored cubes.
 Follow the directions to mix your favorite juices with Clear DysphagiAide®, pour into ice cube trays, and freeze.
 Add them to your favorite thickened drink.
 As the ice cubes melt, the juice will be the consistency you originally made.